ptranny/mini-chess/README.md

 - What might be the advantage of separating the code into these bits called model, view, and controller?
 - Can you describe what these three parts do?
 - If you were converting this to React, which parts of the code would be replaced by React and which parts would be kept the same?
-- How could you apply the MVC pattern to other projects?
+- Could you apply the MVC pattern to other projects?